lungs

 Step 4: Behave as if that suggestion is true in your daily life.
 These steps, when practiced consistently, can help patients become non-smokers.

 “This tool is a great way for us to reach and help as many people as possible.
 They don’t even have to be City of Hope patients.
-Anyone who is highly motivated to stop smoking can use this information,” Salman said.
+Anyone who is highly motivated to stop smoking can use this information,” Presant said.